-When the low/bottom light is flashing, this is a warning indicating the battery should be charged immediately before [additional] riding.
+When the last light flashes for a long time, this is a warning indicating the battery should be charged immediately before [additional] riding.

-4 LED lights on: power is 100% 3 LED lights on: power is 70% 2 LED lights on: power is 50% 1 LED light on: power is 25%
+5 LED lights on: power is 100% 4 LED lights on: power is 75% 3 LED lights on: power is 50% 2 LED light on: power is 25%

-1 LED light is on and flashing: power is near zero
+1 LED light is on and flashing: power is near zero and the battery needs to be recharged.